guillerg86/zabbix-template-lmsensors/README.md

 **CPU {#INDEX} temperature equal or greater than {#TEMP_HIGH}ºC**

-When the temperature reaches the high value
+When the temperature reaches the high value.
+This trigger has dependency on the next.

 **CPU {#INDEX} temperature equal or greater than {#TEMP_CRITICAL}ºC**